 Fig. 2 The position of weld.

-In contrast, if the workpiece is far away from the sensor, the position of the laser stripe on the workpiece surface is relatively backward.
+The laser stripe is projected at a specific angle.
+If the workpiece is too close to the sensor, the position of the laser stripe is relatively close.
+On the other hand, if the workpiece is far from the sensor, the position of the laser stripe on the workpiece surface is relatively shifted towards the rear.

-From the shape of the stripe, the sensor can also measure the contour of the surface and the position of the weld on the stripe, which allows the sensor to measure the transverse position of the weld.
+The camera observes the position of the laser stripe and the sensor can measure the vertical distance from the workpiece.
+By analyzing the shape of the stripe, the sensor can also determine the contour of the surface and the position of the weld on the stripe, allowing it to measure the transverse position of the weld.

 Fig. 3 Workpiece with ordinary distance